Postdoctoral Fellow - Modelling Land Use Change

 We thank all applicants for their interest; however, only those individuals selected for an interview will be contacted.

-The University of Alberta is committed to an equitable, diverse, and inclusive workforce.
+The University of Alberta is committed to creating a university community where everyone feels valued, barriers to success are removed, and thriving connections are fostered.
 We welcome applications from all qualified persons.
-We encourage women; First Nations, Métis and Inuit persons; members of visible minority groups; persons with disabilities; persons of any sexual orientation or gender identity and expression; and all those who may contribute to the further diversification of ideas and the University to apply.
+We encourage women, First Nations, Métis and Inuit persons, members of visible minority groups, persons with disabilities, persons of any sexual orientation or gender identity and expression, and all those who may contribute to the further diversification of ideas and the University to apply.